 The Advanced Science Research Center will focus CUNY research in five strategic areas at the vanguard of 21st Century global science.
 They are specialized but inter-related disciplines that are compelling in their promise, important to the nation and build on the strengths the University has developed over the past decade.
-Two of the five founding ASRC directors have been appointed thus far and are building their teams.
+Three of the five founding ASRC directors have been appointed thus far and are building their teams.
 Here are descriptions of these three initiatives, and a look at CUNY research in the two whose directors are yet to be named.

 Charles J. Vörösmarty

 Established in 2008, even before the ASRC's construction began, the Environmental CrossRoads Initiative is already widely known as a pioneering center of interdisciplinary environmental research.
 The initiative is led by Charles J. Vörösmarty, an internationally recognized expert in global water issues who is the ASRC's first director.
 He established the initiative after joining CUNY from the University of Rhode Island's Institute for the Study of Earth, Oceans and Space, where he was the founding director of its Water Systems Analysis Group. more

 Under Dr. Vörösmarty's leadership, the Environmental CrossRoads Initiative is dedicated to the analysis of strategic local, regional, and global environmental challenges.
 It provides a meeting ground where interdisciplinary scientists, engineers and technologists join with policy experts to analyze environmental crises and craft innovative solutions to emerging environmental problems.